Detection and Measurement of Botulinum Neurotoxin

 Request for Data and Information on Technologies

 NICEATM requests available data and information on approaches and/or technologies currently used to detect and measure botulinum neurotoxin (BoNT).
 Submitted information will be used to assess the state of the science and determine technical needs for non-animal test methods that are used to detect the presence of BoNT and measure potency of BoNT preparations.
-The deadline for receipt of the requested information is July 11.

 Tests to detect and measure BoNT are required by multiple federal agencies for regulatory and other decision contexts.
 Currently, the standard test for these endpoints is a mouse lethality assay that can use large numbers of animals.
 NICEATM fosters the evaluation and promotion of alternative test methods for regulatory use.
 As part of this activity, NICEATM supports efforts to develop, validate, and implement alternative approaches for biologics tests, including those used to detect the presence of BoNT and measure potency of BoNT preparations.